MohamedMohsen01/Walmert-Sales-Analysis-SQL/README.md

 > 2. Add a new column named `day_name` that contains the extracted days of the week on which the given transaction took place (Mon, Tue, Wed, Thur, Fri).
 This will help answer the question on which week of the day each branch is busiest.

 > 3. Add a new column named `month_name` that contains the extracted months of the year on which the given transaction took place (Jan, Feb, Mar).
 Help determine which month of the year has the most sales and profit.
+**Feature Engineering:**

+Create new variables or features from existing data that could provide additional insights, such as calculating average order value, customer lifetime value, or conversion rates.
+Transform variables as needed, such as converting categorical variables into numerical representations.

 2. **Exploratory Data Analysis (EDA):** Exploratory data analysis is done to answer the listed questions and aims of this project.